grodansparadis/vscpl1drv-logger/README.md

 ## Flags

-   * 0 – Append data to an existing file (Create if not available).
+* 0 - Append data to an existing file (create it if it's not available).
-   * 1 – Create a new file or rewrite data on an old file.
+* 1 - Create a new file or rewrite an old file with new data.
+*
 ## Status return

 The CanalGetStatus call returns the status structure with the channel_status member having the following meaning: